Digital Library and Archive

-The archive is organised into a series of "collections" and "records" and at the lowest level "files".
-You can access collections, records and files by clicking on the thumbnail image.
-The "details" button gives you some information about a collection, record or file.
-At the file level you can you view the content in a preview box and can also opt to "download" the content and access information on the file size.
+The archive is organised into a series of "collections" and at the lowest level "files".
+You can access collections and files by clicking on the thumbnail image.
+At the file level you can you view the content in a preview box and can also opt to "download" the content.

 Digital Library and Archive - search tips

 The search facility in the archive is very basic but here are a few tips to help you find content:

 - Select the "browse" button to navigate through the digital archive